HugoLAMOUREUX/Spotidata/README.md

 npm install npm@latest -g
 ```

-* Ask us to add you to the authorized users : as we use the development node of the Spotify API, we have to say to Spotify which user will use the application so that they allow him to make requests
+* Ask us to add you to the authorized users : as we use the development mode of the Spotify API, we have to say to Spotify which user will use the application so that they allow him to make requests
 ```sh
 Send the email of your Spotify account to hugo.lamoureux18@gmail.com
 ```